Who is responsible for regulating the safety and efficacy of blood and blood products in Australia?

 Track and trace

 Track and trace mechanisms are also in operation which ensure that all donations can be tracked from entry point in the system to the final product and recipient.
-All blood imported products must be able to traced through the system.
+All blood imported products must be traceable through the system.

 Product recall processes rely on the trace mechanisms to ensure the safety and quality of products.